TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-alwaysonconfig-configuration-commonerrors.md

 <!--issueDescription-->

-Below are the common errors you may encounter while <b>configuring Availability Group</b>
+Below are the common errors you may encounter while **configuring Availability Group**

 <!--/issueDescription-->

 ## **Recommended Steps**